 Study overview of Industrial Design Engineering

-Invent and make new or improved products that are useful for people and society.
+Invent and make new or improved products, services and systems that are useful for people and society.

-Many industrial design engineers have clear ideas about how something can be improved, and enjoy making something that people around them can actually use.
-In this Bachelor’s, you learn to translate the end-users' wishes into a product that works well and looks good.
+Many industrial design engineers have clear ideas about how something can be improved and enjoy making something that people around them can actually use.
+In this Bachelor’s, you learn to translate the end-users' wishes into a products, systems or services that work well and look good.
 You do this by combining a variety of advanced technologies and a purposeful, systematic approach to engineering with firm knowledge and skills in design.
-You gain expertise in all the necessary disciplines, from mathematics and electrical engineering to design and marketing.
+You gain expertise in all the necessary disciplines, from mathematics and engineering to design and marketing.
 This helps you establish a solid foundation for further specialisation in the Master’s in Industrial Design Engineering.

-With your knowledge and skills as an industrial design engineer, you are equipped to design smart, working solutions that make life more enjoyable, easier, better and sometimes even completely different.
+With your knowledge and skills as an industrial design engineer, you are equipped to design smart, working solutions that make life more enjoyable, easier, better and sometimes even completely different, contributing to an ever-changing world.

 Modules Industrial Design Engineering